m3tal10/worldwise/README.md

 With Worldwise, you can:

--**Capture Your Journey:** Seamlessly log each destination and add personal notes, and memories.
+- **Capture Your Journey:** Seamlessly log each destination and add personal notes, and memories.
--**Map Your World:** Visualize your travels on an interactive world map that grows as you explore.
+- **Map Your World:** Visualize your travels on an interactive world map that grows as you explore.
 Your travel experiences are priceless, and Worldwise ensures they’re never forgotten.
 Ready to unlock your next adventure?
 Start tracking your world today!

 Live Link- https://worldwise-m3tal10.netlify.app/